 Who are the other people providing services to children with SEN in this school?

+A. Directly funded by the school

+- Educational Psychologist (1day fortnightly)

+- Speech and Language Therapist (one days a week)

+- Occupational Therapist (as needed)

+- Access to the Local Authority Inclusion Team and the Early Years Area SENCo/ Inclusion Team

+- 1:1 or small group teachers

+- Learning Support Team (Chadsgrove Special School)

+- Learning Support (The Vale Special School)

+- Behaviour Support Team (Perryfields Primary PRU)

+- ELSA

+- Support Professionals

+- Trauma Informed Practitioner

+- Physiotherapy

-A. Directly funded by the school Educational Psychologist (1day fortnightly) Speech and Language Therapist (one days a week) Occupational Therapist (as needed) Access to the Local Authority Inclusion Team 1:1 or small group teachers Learning Support Team (Chadsgrove Special School) Learning Support (The Vale Special School) Behaviour Support Team (Perryfields Primary PRU) ELSA Support Professionals Trauma Informed Practitioner Physiotherapy Professional training for school staff to deliver specialist interventions B. Paid for centrally by the Local Authority but delivered in school Early Intervention Family Support Worker Sensory Service for children with visual or hearing needs Speech and Language Therapy (provided by Health but paid for by the Local Authority).
-As the school does commissions a service from this team and we currently receive a 'core' offer of targeted and universal support, which includes project work such as training for teachers and TAs, monitoring of provision as well as assessment and direct therapy input with pupils Professional training for school staff to deliver specialist medical interventions Special Educational Needs Independent Support Service or SENDIASS (to support families through the SEN processes and procedures).
-They can be contacted on - 01432 260955 C. Provided and paid for by the Health Service School Nurse Health visitor Occupational Therapy CAHMS Cast D. Voluntary agencies National Autistic Society Home Start The contact details for the support services can be found on the Worcestershire Local Offer website www.worcestershire.gov.uk/thelocaloffer The Worcestershire Local Offer Web site contains information of the services available to children, young people and their families under the
+- Professional training for school staff to deliver specialist interventions

+- B. Paid for centrally by the Local Authority but delivered in school

+- Early Intervention Family Support Worker

+- Sensory Service for children with visual or hearing needs

+- Speech and Language Therapy (provided by Health but paid for by the Local Authority).
+As the school does commissions a service from this team and we currently receive a 'core' offer of targeted and universal support, which includes project work such as training for teachers and TAs, monitoring of provision as well as assessment and direct therapy input with pupils

-Worcestershire Local Offer.
+- Professional training for school staff to deliver specialist medical interventions

+- Special Educational Needs Independent Support Service or SENDIASS (to support families through the SEN processes and procedures).
+They can be contacted on 01432 260955

+- C. Provided and paid for by the Health Service

+- School Nurse

+- Health visitor

+- Occupational Therapy

+- CAHMS Cast

+- D. Voluntary agencies

+- National Autistic Society

+- Home Start

+The contact details for the support services can be found on the Worcestershire Local Offer website www.worcestershire.gov.uk/thelocaloffer The Worcestershire Local Offer Web site contains information of the services available to children, young people and their families under the Worcestershire Local Offer.